-When the neighborhood Hell’s Kitchen was met with an attempt at renaming in the 50s to “Clinton,” locals hoped to clean up the area’s reputation.
-But just as Hell’s Kitchen fought and held on hard, so has the Windermere.
+When Hell’s Kitchen was met with an attempted renaming to “Clinton,” in the 1950’s, locals hoped to clean up the area’s reputation.
+But just as Hell’s Kitchen fought to keep the name you know and love, so has one of its most famous apartment buildings, the Windermere.

 The Oldest Known Apartment Building in NYC

 Located at 400 West 57th Street and erected in 1881, the Windermere is recognized oldest-known large apartment complex still remaining in NYC; Hell’s Kitchen itself was one of the first districts to hold apartment buildings.
-Since 2005, the Windermere has been landmark-preserved, yet there has been an extensive period in varying stages of decline and its recent slow crawl back to life.
-It’s currently undergoing a much-needed and complete renovation, at which point it will re-emerge as a mixed-use building for office space, retail space, and even 20 affordable housing units—sort of like a caterpillar inside its cocoon that will one day emerge as a butterfly.
+Since 2005, the Windermere has been landmark-preserved, yet there has been an extensive period of time where the complex was in varying stages of decline.
+It’s recently experienced a slow crawl back to life, in the form of a much-needed, and complete, renovation.
+When it’s complete, it will re-emerge as a mixed-use building for office space, retail space, and even 20 affordable housing units—sort of like a caterpillar inside its cocoon that will one day emerge as a butterfly.

 The Early History Of The Windermere in Hell’s Kitchen